cesiu/dotfiles/README.md

   slow enough that you don't want syntax checking in Vim.
 * Cycling color schemes in Vim is known to be buggy.
 For this reason, cycling back to the default in the projector_mode plugin is disabled.
-* Leiningen won't download the Clojure JAR until you run it once.
-After installing it, you need to run `lein repl` once, otherwise the bashrc won't find the JAR.

 ### About `Monokai.terminal`: ###
 This is a config file for macOS's built-in Terminal.
 It gives you nice colors